Achieving GDPR Compliance

 Every organisation wants to achieve GDPR compliance and ideally without impacting daily operations and without cost.

 The first thing to consider is that there are two primary pieces of data protection legislation - the GDPR and Data Protection Act 2018 (DPA).
-These sit alongside each other.
-The GDPR is a principle-based piece of legislation that will rarely tell you exactly how to do something.
+Both sit alongside each other.
+GDPR is a principle-based piece of legislation that will rarely tell you exactly how to do something.
 It is up to organisations to decide how best to apply those principles to their handling of personal data and subsequently justify those decisions.
-This therefore is not always an easy task.
+Therefore is not always an easy task.

 Ultimately, organisations need to make decisions about what personal data they collect, how they use it, what lawful basis they rely upon, who they disclose it to and how to long to keep it.
 While there is a lot of guidance and advice available, they often conflict or contradict each other.
-This usually leaves people feeling more confused than when they began.
+Leaving people feeling more confused than when they began.